ray-project/ray/doc/source/ray-core/concurrency_group_api.rst

 You can define concurrency groups for asyncio actors using the ``concurrency_groups`` decorator argument:

-You can define concurrency groups for asyncio actors in Python and for Concurrent actors in Java.
+You can define concurrency groups for asyncio actors in Python and for concurrent actors in Java.

 This defines two concurrency groups, "io" with max concurrency = 2 and